 \subsection{Experimental Setup}

 \paragraph{Condition Controls and Datasets.} Given that existing text-image paired datasets for generative models are unable to provide accurate conditional control data pairs~\cite{laion400m,laion5b}, such as image-segmentation pairs, we endeavor to select specific datasets for different tasks that can offer more precise image-label data pairs.
 More specifically, ADE20K~\cite{ade20k_0,ade20k_1} and COCOStuff~\cite{cocostuff} are used for the segmentation mask condition following ControlNet~\cite{controlnet}.
-For the canny edge map, hed edge map, lineart map, and depth map condition, we utilize the MultiGen-20M dataset~\cite{unicontrol}, which is a subset of LAION-Aesthetics~\cite{laion5b}.
+For the canny edge map, hed edge map, lineart map, and depth map condition, we utilize the MultiGen-20M dataset proposed by UniControl~\cite{unicontrol}, which is a subset of LAION-Aesthetics~\cite{laion5b}.
 For the datasets without text caption such as ADE20K, we utilize MiniGPT-4~\cite{minigpt4} to generate the image caption with the instruction ``\textit{Please briefly describe this image in one sentence}''.
-The image resolution for both training and inference is 512$\times$512 for all datasets and methods.
-More details are provided in Sec.~\ref{details}.
+The training and inference resolution is 512$\times$512 for all datasets and methods.
+Details are provided in the supplementary material.